Rindrics/slackmail/adr/003-monorepo-structure.md

 We want to:

-1. Publish the core logic as an npm package (`juzumaru`) for reusability and usage tracking
+1. Publish the core logic as an npm package (`slackmail`) for reusability and usage tracking
 2. Keep AWS-specific implementation (S3, Lambda) and infrastructure (CDKTF) in the same repository
 3. Support future cloud providers (GCP, Azure) without increasing bundle size
 4. Maintain simplicity in development workflow